Al Roker’s New Book Recounts A Shocking Racist Experience He Once Encountered While On-Air

 The incident taught Roker, who was young at the time, an important lesson.
 He could not assume he knew who his coworkers truly were.

-Of course, if this remark had been made in the current times, Adair would have likely received far stronger backlash, as Roker acknowledged.
-Roker concluded this conversation by admitting to Melvin that there are times when he wants to clap back but holds his tongue.
+Of course, if this remark had been made today, Adair would have likely received far stronger backlash, as Roker acknowledged.
+He concluded this conversation by admitting to Melvin that there are times when he wants to clap back but holds his tongue.

 “There are times when you want to go low.
 You want to take people off at their knees, but it’s just not worth it,” he said.

 Like Roker, Melvin has also been candid about the topic of race recently, as The Inquisitr previously reported.
 In a recent essay, Melvin opened up about the way he grew up and was sheltered from racism.
-Now that he has two biracial children of his own, he is still learning and preparing to have a conversation about this topic with them.
+Now that he has two biracial children of his own, he is still learning and preparing to have a conversation about the topic with them.